0000duck/franka_dynamic_control/read_me.txt

 variable_admittance_control.m --> added a script where stiffness and damping are modulated online during the grasping task.

-The comparison between variable and fixeed gains in terms of tracking perfomance and external force are in plot_data.m
+The comparison between variable and fixed gains in terms of tracking perfomance and external force are in plot_data.m

+COMPARISON VARIABLE ADMITTANCE AND VARIABLE IMPEDANCE CONTROL